neofinancial/mongo-memory-server-action/.github/pull_request_template.md

-# **Name of Pull Request**

 <!--
-Please reference an issue number(s) if the PR addresses one or more issues.
+Please provide a brief summary of changes.
 -->

-## Description
+## Details

 <!--
-Please provide a summary of changes, and a list of any dependency changes.
+Please provide a more detailed description of the code changes, a list of any dependency changes, and references to any issue number(s) if the PR addresses existing issues(s).
 -->

 ## Additional context